AI

 The core problems:

 AI needs context from multiple sources.
 Middleware passes data between apps but does not maintain state across complex reasoning chains.
 You end up storing context in spreadsheets or databases, turning your automation into a data plumbing exercise.
+This is why 65% of leaders cite agentic system complexity as their top barrier, and only about 9% of companies have AI agents running in production.

 AI makes decisions based on fuzzy logic.
 Middleware excels at exact rule matching.
 The gap between “if field equals X” and “if the general sentiment suggests Y” is where these platforms fall apart.